godspeedelbow/cognitivefx/README.md

 # cognitivefx

-Collection of resources around Cognitive FX.
+Collection of resources around [Cognitive FX](https://www.cognitivefxusa.com/).

+## Feedback?
+Input?
+Suggestions?

+If you have any suggestions or feedback, know any valuable links or resources – just basically if there's anything you'd like to add to this page, please send me a message on [eelke@boezeman.com](mailto:eelke@boezeman.com).

 ## Stories